ishikagup94/ecommerce_analytics_project/README.md

 - Beauty category has the highest profit margin
 - Home category also shows the highest return rate

+The Home category drives the most revenue but also has the highest return rate.
+This indicates possible:
+- product quality issues
+- incorrect product descriptions
+- shipping damage

+Recommendation : Investigate returns in the Home category, since even a small reduction in return rates could significantly increase profit.

 3️⃣ Customer Segmentation (RFM Analysis)

-Customers were segmented using Recency, Frequency, and Monetary value.
+Customers were segmented using Recency, Frequency, and Monetary (RFM) analysis.

 Segments created:
 - Champions